 Fund balances of governmental funds are reported in various categories based on the nature of any limitations requiring the use of resources for specific purposes.
 The district itself can establish limitations on the use of resources through either a commitment (committed fund balance) or an assignment (assigned fund balance).

-The nonspendable fund balance represents amounts that cannot be spent because they are either in nonspendable form (such as inventory or prepaid insurance) or are legally required to remain intact (such as notes receivable or principal of a permanent fund).
+Amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact are classified as nonspendable fund balance.
+Amounts that are externally imposed by creditors, grantors, contributors or laws or regulations of other governments; or imposed by law through constitutional provisions are classified as restricted fund balance.